QuickBlox/ios-quickblox-sdk/README.md

 | smartChatAssistantId | String  | This field should hold your actual Smart Chat Assistant ID that you'll receive from the Quickblox account.
 This ID is used to authenticate your requests to the AI service. |
 | textToTranslate      | String  | Text to translate.                                                                                                                                                          |
 | languageCode         | Stringt | Translation language code.                                                                                                                                                  |

-# Install

-QuickBlox iOS SDK is available using the [Swift Package Manager](https://www.swift.org/package-manager/) (SPM) as of version 2.19.0.

-To add QuickBlox IOS SDK to your project using SPM, you can follow these steps:

-1. Open your Xcode project and navigate to File > Swift Packages > Add Package Dependency.
-2. In the search bar, enter the QuickBlox repository URL: https://github.com/QuickBlox/ios-quickblox-sdk.git  and click Add Package.
-3. Xcode will then fetch the QuickBlox iOS SDK and you can add it to your project by clicking Add Package.
-4. You can then import QuickBlox modules into your code and use its API.

-For more information on spm customization options, you can refer to the [Apple Documentation](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).

 # Requirements